dwyl/proposal-draft/README.md

 Team members working on this project can expect to learn:

-+ Client + end-user perspective/understanding
 + Root-cause Analysis (*don't take the initial symptoms/problems as the only ones ... discover why the underlying issues exist*)
++ Client relationships + end-user perspective/understanding
 + Distributed + fault-tolerant real-time messaging architecture capable of processing millions of messages per second.
++ Data Security, Encryption and Role-based Access Control
 + How to Scale a Node.js Application for Thousands of Concurrent Users
 + Light-weight User Interface Design
 + Testing on Multiple Devices